-Smallmouth bass fishing in the Stream Black Bass Special Management Area between Scott's Ford and Bird's Nest should be good in 2016.
-Smallmouth bass are the most abundant black bass species present there, and anglers can expect that most fish seen will be in the 8-12 inch range, and to see fair numbers of fish in the 12-15 inch range.
+Smallmouth bass fishing in the Smallmouth Bass Special Management Area is expected to be good in 2019.
+In this stretch, smallmouth bass are the most abundant black bass species present, and anglers can expect to see high numbers of fish in the eight to 12 inch range, and good numbers of fish in the 12 to 15-inch range.
 Fish greater than 15 inches are also present in good numbers.
 The area will also provide good opportunities for largemouth bass and goggle-eye.
-On average, one in three largemouth bass exceed the largemouth length limit of 12 inches, and goggle-eye greater than the 8 inch length limit.
+On average, one in three largemouth bass exceed the largemouth length limit of 12 inches, and one in ten goggle-eye exceed the eight-inch length limit.
 Anglers are reminded the 15-inch minimum length limit on smallmouth bass and daily limit of one begins at Highway 8 bridge near the Phelps/Crawford county line and extends to Bird's Nest Access.

-Redhorse sucker species, northern hog suckers, and freshwater drum had impressive numbers during sampling, and sizes of these fish were typically in the 10-15 inch range, with several in the 20 inch plus range (most large fish were river redhorse).
-Anglers can expect to see good numbers and sizes of these species in 2016.
-From September 15 to January 31 when water clarity is high enough to properly identify target species, gigging is a popular way to catch these species, but they can also be taken by hook and line all year long.
+Redhorse sucker species and freshwater drum are also common in the Meramec in Crawford, Franklin, and St. Louis counties.
+Anglers can expect to see good numbers and sizes of these species in 2019.
+Gigging from September 15 to January 31 is a popular way to harvest the sucker species, but they can also be taken by hook and line all year long.